 Ancillary to a mirror reflection is that of a specular reflection.
 Okay, so what differs between a mirrored and specular reflection?
 Much like a mirrored reflection, a specular reflection casts that same said image, but with a specular reflection, the image bounces from a single angle and is then returned to the eye from its point of origin.

 Now, when a human being is drawn to a mirrored reflection of any description, they immediately interpret it as beautiful.
 Why, do you ask?
 This boils down to one thing, symmetry.
 Symmetry, at least from the perspective of the human psyche, is a form of ordered simplicity.
 When an exact duplication of any said image projects onto another, the mind is only processing a small handful of objects, which, in turn, is easier on the eyes.

 At one point or another, at least for those of us who aren't particularly fastidious with cars, we'll start to notice the inaccuracies as it pertains to reflection.
 When this happens, this is what's known as a diffusion of light.
-When this happens, many of the irregularities within our paintwork (swirls, scratches, love marks, etc.) will gather a number of rays, but when those same rays bounce off of that particular surface, instead of creating an equal angle of reflection, those rays will bounce in multiple directions.
+When this happens, many of the irregularities within our paintwork including, but not limited to swirls, scratches, love marks, etc. will gather a number of rays, but when those same rays bounce off of that particular surface, instead of creating an equal angle of reflection, those rays will bounce in multiple directions.

-ILLUSTRATION OF LIGHT DIFFUSION TO AN UNEVEN SURFACE
+ILLUSTRATION OF LIGHT DIFFUSION AGAINST AN UNEVEN SURFACE